svanwambeck/openstack-labs/FIX.md

 ### A fix to avoid slow yum mirror in anisble lab when a mirror is down and yum slows to a craw or completely fails.

-1. In your home directory, make a new directory called "files"

-2. Why is YUM updates taking so long!!
+1. Why is YUM updates taking so long!!
   - Here is the mirror status: http://mirror-status.centos.org/
   - Here is yum.conf file info: https://docs.fedoraproject.org/en-US/Fedora/15/html/Deployment_Guide/sec-Configuring_Yum_and_Yum_Repositories.html
   - The default retries before YUM advances to the next mirror is **10 (TEN!!!)** retries, let's make that 1:
 Copy this text into the files directory and name the file "yum.conf"

+2. In your home directory, make a new directory called "files"

+3. copy /etc/yum.conf to /~/files

+4. Edit your new yum.conmf file by adding **retries=1** to the bottom of the config as shown below.

 <pre>
     [main]